E1 Long Distance Path

 Understand

-The E1 Long Distance Path goes through many countries, including Norway, Finland, Sweden, Denmark, Germany, Switzerland, and Italy.
-The E1, unlike trails such as the Pacific Crest Trail (PCT), the E1 does not have a dedicated path.
-Instead, it is made up of separate local trails that are available in the area.
+The E1 Long Distance Path goes through many countries, including Norway, Finland, Sweden, Denmark, Germany, Switzerland and Italy.
+The E1, unlike trails such as the Pacific Crest Trail (PCT), does not have a dedicated path.
+Instead, it is made up of separate local trails that are available in the area, at a few places with a dedicated connecting trail added.
 The Norwegian part was inaugurated in 2013.

 Prepare